xinjin/course-net/assignments/assignment4/README.md

 be run or doesn't have the right performance, we will first deduct half of the total points then look at your code to assign partial credit (meaning that you will not get more than half of the credit).

+You can try implementing NetChain for bonus.
+The maximal bonus can be 5 points.
+Submit your source code in a folder called `netchain` in the zip file.

 ## Introduction